openlawlibrary/taf/docs/updater/specification.md

 #### repositoires.json

 `repositories.json` contains repositories' definitions.
 Each repository is identified by a namespace prefixed name which should match the corresponding name in `targets.json`.
-The `urls` property is used to specify the repository's locations.
-We want to supported definition of multiple URLs, which is why this property is a list.
+The `urls` property is now deprecated, but can still be used to specify the repository's locations.
+We want to support definition of multiple URLs, which is why this property is a list.
 Alternatively, URLs can be defined using another special target file, called `mirrors.json` (more about it in the next paragraph).
 On top of that, it is possible to define any additional information, via the `custom` property.
 This is an example of the repositories definition file: